 Understanding SMART on FHIR

-You can use the Smart App Launch Framework with Redox to facilitate both single sign-on (SSO), making requests via the Redox FHIR® API, or making requests via the Redox Data Model API all in one session.
+The SMART App Launch Framework with Redox enables single sign-on (SSO) and API requests via the Redox FHIR® API or Redox Data Model API all in one session.
 Learn more about SMART App Launch.

 We make developing SMART applications easier by providing the following features: